- Self-Directed Accounts

 News and Trends

-By John Bowens – National Education Specialist, Equity Trust Company
+By John Bowens – Director, Head of Education and Investor Success, Equity Trust Company

 With the stock market suffering severe losses, the S&P 500 down 20 percent year-to-date, and the DJIA down 15 percent, investors are forced to examine their asset allocation in both their retirement accounts and taxable portfolios.
 Although the stock market does not represent the overall economy and vice versa, the future of your investment portfolio performance can be heavily weighted on the health and strength of the economy and financial markets.